A Lego Brickumentary

-A Lego Brickumentary (also known as Beyond the Brick: A Lego Brickumentary) is a 2014 Danish-American documentary film co-directed by Kief Davidson and Daniel Junge, focused on the Danish construction toy Lego.
-The film was released on July 31, 2014.
+A Lego Brickumentary (also known as Beyond the Brick: A Lego Brickumentary) is a 2014 Danish-American documentary film directed by Kief Davidson and Daniel Junge, focused on the Danish construction toy Lego.
+The film was released on July 31, 2015.
 The film received mixed reviews from critics, who praised its appeal but criticized the promotional tone of the film.
 It grossed over $100,000 against a production budget of $1 million, although it fared better in home media sales.

 Synopsis

-A LEGO Brickumentary offers a look at the global appeal of the LEGO building-block toy.
+A Lego Brickumentary offers a look at the global appeal of Lego toys.